-Independent Maren Hwei Chyun Lau is Regional Vice President at Meta for Latin America, where she is responsible for regional revenue across Latin America and the Caribbean, leading regional sales, marketing and partnership teams with a focus on high growth and client satisfaction.
+Maren Hwei Chyun Lau is Regional Vice President at Meta for Latin America, where she is responsible for regional revenue across Latin America and the Caribbean, leading regional sales, marketing and partnership teams with a focus on high growth and client satisfaction.
 Prior to joining Meta (then Facebook) in 2017, Ms. Lau was a founding partner and Chief Marketing Officer at digital marketing company IMS Internet Media Services, where she built a regional business scaling sales and marketing strategies for leading global technology companies throughout Latin America.
 Ms. Lau also has experience conducting and leading organizational performance reviews and key management succession planning, reviewing and implementing staffing structures and needs, leading strategies for diversity initiatives, and reviewing pay scales and compensation.
-Ms. Lau completed her Bachelor of Arts in Social Studies at Harvard University (Boston, Massachusetts) and received a Master of Business Administration in Marketing and Finance from Northwestern University (Evanston, Illinnis) Illinois).
+Ms. Lau completed her Bachelor of Arts in Social Studies at Harvard University (Boston, Massachusetts) and received a Master of Business Administration in Marketing and Finance from Northwestern University (Evanston, Illinois).

 - Senior Leadership

-- Consumer, Sales, Marketing and Brand Management
+- · Consumer, Sales, Marketing and Brand Management

 - Human Capital Management

 - Global Business (experience in multinational organizations)

 - Technology and Innovation

-Board/Committee Membership Attendance Record for Fiscal 2023 Public Board Memberships Board of Directors HRC Committee (2) CGN Committee (3) 7 of 9 4 of 4 2 of 2 78% 100% 100% - Securities Held (as at April 3, 2024) Number of Subordinate Voting Shares Number of Multiple Voting Shares Number of DSUs Market Value of Securities (4) Minimum Shareholding Requirement Ownership Guidelines Met (5) - - 14,904 \$480,058 \$525,000 N/A
+Board/Commi ittee Membership Attenda nce Record for Public Board Memberships HRC Co of Directors committee (2) committee (3) 7 of 9 4 of 4 2 of 2 78% 100% 100% - Securities Held (as at April 3, 2024) Number of Subordinate Voting Shares Number of Multiple Voting Shares Number of DSUs Value of Shareholding Ownership Guidelines Met (5) - - 14.904 \$480.058 \$525.000 N/A

-- (1) For a complete itemization of the compensation earned by Ms. Lau during Fiscal 2023, see "Director Compensation - Director Compensation Table". - (2) Ms. Lau was appointed to the HRC Committee as of March 7, 2023. - (3) Ms. Lau was appointed to the CGN Committee as of May 26, 2023. - Based on the closing price of \$32.21 of the Subordinate Voting Shares on the Nasdaq on April 3, 2024. - See "Director Compensation Share Ownership Requirements".
+- For a complete itemization of the compensation earned by Ms. Lau during Fiscal 2023, see "Director Compensation Director Compensation Table". - (2) Ms. Lau was appointed to the HRC Committee as of March 7, 2023. - (3) Ms. Lau was appointed to the CGN Committee as of May 26, 2023. - (4) Based on the closing price of \$32.21 of the Subordinate Voting Shares on the Nasdaq on April 3, 2024. - (5) See "Director Compensation Share Ownership Requirements".
 Under the Ownership Guidelines, Outside Directors are expected to achieve compliance with the Guidelines by the later of (i) the fifth anniversary of their date of appointment or election, or (ii) April 5, 2027, being five years from the date the Guidelines were adopted.